dirkpetersen/pwalk-tools/README.md

 # Pwalk Tools

 Pwalk tools offer post-processing and analysis for [John's pwalk](https://github.com/fizwit/filesystem-reporting-tools).
+If you already got pwalk csv files for your analysis, you can jump to the next section `pwalk-info`.

-If you do not already have a pwalk csv file you can analyse, the best way to generate clean pwalk csv files is using Froster (https://github.com/dirkpewersen/froster).
+If you don't have those files, the best option for generating clean pwalk csv files is using Froster (https://github.com/dirkpetersen/froster).
 Run these commands to install Froster and prepare it for indexing.
 Note: If you decide to use Pwalk directly and not via Froster you might have to clean up some incompatible characters.
-Use `iconv -f ISO-8859-1 -t UTF-8 ./old-file.csv > ./new-file.csv` to prepare for the use with DuckDB
+Use `iconv -f ISO-8859-1 -t UTF-8 ./old-file.csv > ./new-file.csv` to prepare for use of pwalk-info.

 ```
 curl https://raw.githubusercontent.com/dirkpetersen/froster/main/install.sh | bash
 froster config --index
 ```

-Now let's scan a folder /shared/my_department and generate a csv file my_department.csv in the home directory
+Now let's scan a folder /shared/my_department and create a copy of the pwalk csv file my_department.csv in your home directory

 ```
 froster index --pwalk-copy ~/my_department.csv /shared/my_department